mdn/content/files/en-us/web/api/serial/getports/index.md

 ### Exceptions

 - `SecurityError` {{domxref("DOMException")}}
-  - : The returned `Promise` rejects with this error if:
+  - : The returned `Promise` rejects with this error in either of the following situations:
     - A {{httpheader('Permissions-Policy/serial','serial')}} [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) blocks the use of this feature.
     - A user permission prompt was denied.